AppleBoiy/p23cs212g03/.github/README.md

 Pre3 is a `course management system` that will help a academic institution to manage their courses, students, and faculty.
 It will also help students to plan their courses and track their progress.

+---

-## References
+## ⚠️⚠️⚠️ References ⚠️⚠️⚠️

-We have use a lot of references to build this application.
-You can check the references in the [refs](../docs/REFERENCES.md) file.
+📚 To build this application, we relied on a variety of sources and references.
+For a detailed list, please refer to the [REFERENCES.md](../docs/REFERENCES.md) file.

+Click [here](../docs/REFERENCES.md) to access the complete list of references.

 ---